opossum sounds

 • Characteristics: Low, prolonged, and aggressive.

-• Context: Snarling is most often used during fights or in territorial confrontations with other opossums or animals.
-It signals that the opossum is willing to defend itself if necessary.
+Snarling is most frequently used when fighting or during the confrontation with other opossums or other animals.
+It indicates that the opossum is ready to fight if provoked so that it will not be eaten or harmed.

 Table of Opossum Sound Characteristics and Contexts